 Memetic Molester: The Old Man, to a certain extent, due to his tendency to approach young teenage girls while their parents are not nearby, giving them tasks they have to perform.
 His true goal turns out to be rather different, though YMMV whether it's any more moral.

 The Scrappy: The tutor, Bellamy Frid, is possibly the most hated character in the show due to being an unlikable snob who is mean to the Iredale children on top of also conspiring with the Big Bad.

 The Woobie: Nicholas.
 He has suffered from hemophilia his whole life, seen his homeland fall into chaos after a violent revolution, been forced to flee from people who wanted him dead, basically been kidnapped and held prisoner by a man who wanted to sell him to the highest bidder, has the only proof of his identity stolen from him and is then informed that his entire family has been assasinated.
 Poor kid deserves a break.

 Values Resonance: The premise of the show is about people from different cultures meeting up, becoming friends, and working together to solve their problems.
 This is never treated as anything extraordinary or anviliciously spelled out for the audience either.
 It just happens naturally by way of common decency.
 In today's world where "us versus them" mentalities are constantly growing, such a message - told so casually - really comes of as refreshing.

 The 2012 film

-- The Mirror on said scene for some.
+The Mirror in the same scene for some.

-- Uncanny Valley: Julia Roberts's makeup as the Mirror - it appears as a talking reflection of herself but with an appropriately gaunt, otherwordly appearance.
+Uncanny Valley: Julia Roberts's makeup as the Mirror - it appears as a talking reflection of herself but with an appropriately gaunt, otherworldly appearance.